JoaoGuimaraes22/Monarch-novel/Style Guide.md

 "Adults do X" generalizations from Kael Over-explaining motivations or world rules
-Making Kael too heroic or mature for his age Info-dumping about politics or history
+Making Kael too heroic or mature for his